Networks get through first weekend with taped programming

 “I have no idea.
 Right now having a rundown is a bit pointless,” Van Pelt said.
 “It’s like changing recipes on the fly.
 Are we making cookies?
 No, making something entirely different.
 I don’t know what else can be cancelled on our watch.
 It’s been quite a week.”

 Van Pelt was supposed to be doing halftime segments during last Wednesday’s NBA games.
-What ended up happening was Van Pelt updating viewers about the NBA season as well as providing interviews and analysis once the game New Orleans Pelicans’ game at the Sacramento Kings was postponed.
+What ended up happening was Van Pelt updating viewers about the NBA season as well as providing interviews and analysis once the New Orleans Pelicans’ game at the Sacramento Kings was postponed.

 Van Pelt and ESPN weren’t the only ones having to scramble to fill programming.
 CBS aired championship games from past Big Ten and Atlantic 10 tournaments on Saturday and Sunday.
 During the hour that CBS was supposed to be showing the tournament selections, viewers in New York saw the news while Los Angeles aired an infomercial.